Ravensara Essential Oil

 - Cultivation: Naturally Grown

-About the Oil: Know as ‘the oil that heals’, Ravensara essential oil is essential for your Winter wellness medicine cabinet.
+About the Oil: Known as ‘the oil that heals’, Ravensara essential oil is essential for your Winter wellness medicine cabinet.
 Considered a valuable tool in maintaining the body’s natural homeostasis, it is mild enough to be used safely on children and the elderly and promotes courage and grounding.

 |Drops per ml|